Insights Dashboard

 This dashboard highlights the most significant movements in the England & Wales housing market between two recent quarters using Land Registry transaction data.
 Counties are used to provide a localised view of market shifts, while national trends and property type movements offer broader context.
 The insights here are designed to help homeowners, buyers, and industry professionals understand where the market is moving most rapidly and which areas are showing resilience or weakness in the current environment.

-Benchmark: 01 Oct 2025 to 31 Dec 2025 Comparison: 01 Jan 2026 to 31 Mar 2026
+Benchmark: 01 Nov 2025 to 31 Jan 2026 Comparison: 01 Feb 2026 to 30 Apr 2026

 Property market insights